 Ratchet-type straps operate on a slightly more complex principle.
 The ratchet buckle contains a small ratchet gear and a lever that progressively tighten down the strap.
 This allows you to tighten the strap more and secure your bike better.
 The main disadvantage of these is that the complexity of the system can be time-consuming and might lead to less durability.

-And that’s all you need to know about straps, for now, let’s get on with the products.
+And that’s all you need to know about straps, for now, let’s get on with the tie down straps.

 DC Cargo Mall Motorcycle Tie Down Cam Straps